forta-network/docs/docs/sdk.md

     - Low - minor oversights, negligible impact on users/funds
     - Info - miscellaneous behaviours worth describing
 - `metadata` - key-value map (both keys and values as strings) for providing extra information

+## Label

+Labels can be used to add more contextual data to a `Finding` e.g. "is this address an attacker?".
+The `Label` object has the following properties:

+- `entityType` - enum indicating type of entity:
+    - `Address`
+    - `Transaction`
+    - `Block`
+    - `Url`
+    - `Unknown`
+- `entity` - string identifier of the entity being labelled e.g. transaction hash
+- `label` - string label to attach to the entity e.g. "exploit"
+- `confidence` - confidence level of label between 0 and 1

 ## getJsonRpcUrl